amyraawhite/CSC_345_G00nz/README.md

 remove(K key):
   - Method finds desired key and removes the key from the Hash Table; utilizes linear probing to find keys should they not be at the "correct" index

+**Frequencies Class:**<br>
+The Frequencies<T> class calculates the frequencies of the items stored in the Hashtable class.

+**Methods Implemented:**<br>

+Constructor:

+- Frequencies(): Constructs a new instance of the Frequencies class.

+Methods:

+calculateFrequencies(T[] items): This method calculates the frequencies of each item from the HashTable Class.

+displayFrequencies(): This method displays the calculated frequencies to the console.
+This would be a useful method for debugging and testing the working of our algorithm.